Friday, December 28, 2012

 1987 Another vacation - another dozen books!

 Lawrie started reading at a young age as well.
 His first memory is of reading My Friend Flicka at his grandmother’s house in Winnipeg, and crying over the sad parts.
-As he progressed to more difficult reading he enjoyed the Enid Blyton series of books about three intrepid youngsters in the Mountain of Adventure, Circus of Adventure and Sea of Adventure and many more.
-Another favourite series was the Boy’s Own Annual featuring a series of short stories.
-Fortunately by the time we moved in together we were on the same page as far as reading goes, enjoying many authors primarily in the adventure-mystery-thriller genre, or the intensely fascinating novels of South African writer, Wilbur Smith.
+As he progressed to more difficult reading, he enjoyed the Enid Blyton series of books about three intrepid youngsters in the Mountain of Adventure, Circus of Adventure and Sea of Adventure and many more.
+Another favourite series was the Boy’s Own Annual, featuring a series of short stories.
+By the time we moved in together, we were on the same page as far as reading goes, enjoying many authors primarily in the adventure-mystery-thriller genre, or the intensely fascinating novels of South African writer, Wilbur Smith.

 1987 Reading my favourite author - Wilbur Smith

 The Kindle Fire readers have colour graphics, allow internet access and emails.
-For e-readers purchased in the USA there are a number of other features such as downloading music and videos.
+For e-readers purchased in the USA, there are several other features, such as downloading music and videos.
 We have to date read an additional three hundred and eighty-eight e-books through Amazon.

 Our biggest problem is paying for our reading addiction.
-When we are in the mood both Lawrie and I can devour a book a day.
-The books cost anywhere from $1.99 to $14.99 each!
-However, e-books have solved a couple of problems for us.
-They have given us the ability to purchase a book in English from any Wi-Fi location in the world as we learned this summer while traveling in France and Italy.
-And we have recently discovered a number of new-to-us authors; authors such as Joel Goldman, Tom Lowe, Michael McGarrity, Andrew Peterson, CJ Lyons, Brett Battles, Nick Pirog and G.M.
-Ford to name just a few.
+When we are in the mood, both Lawrie and I can devour a book a day.
+However, e-readers have solved a couple of problems for us.
+They have given us the ability to purchase a book in English from any Wi-Fi location in the world, as we learned this summer while travelling in France and Italy.
+And we have recently discovered several new-to-us authors; authors such as Joel Goldman, Tom Lowe, Michael McGarrity, Andrew Peterson, CJ Lyons, Brett Battles, Nick Pirog, and G.M.
+Ford, to name just a few.

 E-readers have reduced our dust allergies.
-No paper pages to foster dust mold.
+No paper pages to foster dust mould.
 We have reduced the amount of room we require to store books; just one slim book-shaped electronic device.

-And they have definitely reduced our luggage problem.
-We are e-reader converts!
+And they have definitely reduced our luggage problem when we travel.

 Friday, December 21, 2012

-The news media and social networks such as FaceBook have been predicting doom and gloom, urging people to check off an item or two on their personal bucket list of un-fulfilled dreams before the end.
+The news media and social networks have been predicting doom and gloom, urging people to check off an item or two on their personal bucket list of unfulfilled dreams before the end.

 (Cue the loud and gloomy music.)

-There is a countdown to December 21st display at the entrance of Xel-Há, a terrific marine activity park south of Cancun.
-When we were there we still had seven days until the supposed end of the world – so we checked off a thing or two on our lists.
+There is a countdown to the December 21st display at the entrance of Xel-Há, a terrific marine activity park south of Cancun.
+When we were there, we still had seven days until the supposed end of the world, so we checked off a thing or two on our lists.

 The weight was considerable, shoving me down the ladder in an awkward manner until the buoyancy of the piped-in air equalized the weight.
-Gripping the handrail to prevent the inlet current from dislodging us, we shuffled through the fine sand, marveling at the colourful fish, and the grace of the Sting Rays.
-We were able to lightly run our hands over the silky skin of the Sting Rays as the handler coaxed them to swim overhead or beside us.
-Both Evan age nine and Ethan age eleven were exhilarated by the experience, as was John, our only non-swimmer.
+Gripping the handrail to prevent the inlet current from dislodging us, we shuffled through the fine sand, marvelling at the colourful fish and the grace of the stingrays.
+We were able to lightly run our hands over the silky skin of the stingrays as the handler coaxed them to swim overhead or beside us.
+Both Evan, age nine and Ethan, age eleven, were exhilarated by the experience, as was John, our only non-swimmer.

-Re-surfacing we spent the next seven hours exploring additional park activities.
-We snorkeled in the protected inlet searching out more Sting Rays and jewel-toned fish.
+Re-surfacing, we spent the next seven hours exploring additional park activities.
+We snorkelled in the protected inlet searching out more stingrays and jewel-toned fish.

 We trekked to the head of the river and floated on tubes back towards the inlet, stopping along the way to test our strength and agility on tightropes strung across the water.